Otto Kalischer

-Otto Kalischer (April 23, 1869 in Berlin – August 14, 1942 in Berlin) was a German anatomist and neurologist.
+Otto Kalischer (1869 – 1942) was a German anatomist and neurologist.

 Life

-He was born in 1869 as the son of physician Adolf Kalischer (1833–1893) and his wife Clara née Franck, (1833-after 1921).
+He was born on April 23, 1869 in what was then Berlin, Kingdom of Prussia.
+He was the son of physician Adolf Kalischer (1833–1893) and his wife Clara née Franck, (1833-after 1921).
 He had brother Georg (1873–1938) and sister Else.
 His cousin Siegfried Kalischer (1862–1954) was neurologist too.

 He studied medicine in Freiburg im Breisgau and wrote his doctoral dissertation "Über die Nierenveränderungen bei Scharlach" in 1891.
 Afterwards he was active as Assistantarzt (resident) in Hanau.
 From 1895 he worked in Anatomischen Institut in Berlin under Heinrich Wilhelm Waldeyer (1836–1921).

-According to the List of German Jews in German Bundesarchiv, Otto Kalischer perished in Berlin on August 14, 1942, by his own hand.
+According to the Gedenkbuch published by the German Federal Archies, Otto Kalischer perished in Berlin on August 14, 1942, by his own hand.

 Research and controversy

 In 1900, Kalischer published a monograph "Die Urogenitalmuskulatur des Dammes mit besonderer Berücksichtigung des Harnblasenverschlusses" ("The urogenital musculature of the perineum with special regards to the closure of the urinary bladder").
 He undertook very careful anatomical investigation of urogenital muscles by means of continuous serial sections, and described these structures in great detail.
 He stated, that the internal sphincter consists of trigonal muscle and no detrusor urinae muscle.
 Kalischer coined the term musculus sphincter urogenitalis for the skeletal urethral sphincter and introduced the concept of the trigonal sphincter (the extension of the deep trigone).
 His work is cited even today in medical publications.